True131072/StepSquad/README.md

 Changes and improvements are more than welcome!

 ## Step Squad
-Step Squad Ready for action
+The Super Special Secret Squad is here

 ## License
 Step Squad is licensed under the [GPL license.](https://github.com/chillyc/4096/LICENSE)